jonnonz1/nz-statute-book/acts/public/1986/commerce-act-1986.md

 ### 6A Special provisions relating to application of Act to the Crown in right of Australia and to Australian Crown corporations
 Section 36A, and Parts 6 and 7, in so far as they relate to a contravention of, or confer powers that may be exercised in relation to, that section, apply to—
   (a) the Crown in right of the Commonwealth of Australia, each of the States of the Commonwealth of Australia, and the Northern Territory and the Australian Capital Territory, in so far as the Crown engages in trade; and
-  (b) every body corporate that is an authority of the Commonwealth of Australia within the meaning of section 4 of the Trade Practices Act 1974 of the Parliament of the Commonwealth of Australia in so far as it engages in trade; and
+  (b) every body corporate that is an authority of the Commonwealth of Australia within the meaning of section 4 of the Competition and Consumer Act 2010 of the Parliament of the Commonwealth of Australia in so far as it engages in trade; and
   (c) every body corporate established for a purpose of a State of the Commonwealth of Australia by or under a law of that State in so far as it engages in trade; and
   (d) every body corporate in which a State of the Commonwealth of Australia or in which a body corporate referred to in paragraph (c) has a controlling interest in so far as it engages in trade.

-### 6B Crown and Crown corporations not immune from jurisdiction in relation to certain provisions of Trade Practices Act 1974
+### 6B Crown and Crown corporations not immune from jurisdiction in relation to certain provisions of Competition and Consumer Act 2010
-Neither the Crown nor a body corporate that is an instrument of the Crown in respect of the Government of New Zealand is immune, and neither the Crown nor such a body corporate may claim immunity, from the jurisdiction of the courts of New Zealand and Australia in relation to a contravention of section 46A of the Trade Practices Act 1974 of the Parliament of the Commonwealth of Australia and in relation to Parts VI and XII of that Act in so far as they relate to a contravention of that section.
+Neither the Crown nor a body corporate that is an instrument of the Crown in respect of the Government of New Zealand is immune, and neither the Crown nor such a body corporate may claim immunity, from the jurisdiction of the courts of New Zealand and Australia in relation to a contravention of section 46A of the Competition and Consumer Act 2010 of the Parliament of the Commonwealth of Australia and in relation to Parts VI and XII of that Act in so far as they relate to a contravention of that section.

+### 6C Transitional, savings, and related provisions
+The transitional, savings, and related provisions set out in Schedule 1AA have effect according to their terms.

 ### 6C Application of Evidence Amendment Act 1980
 [Repealed]